DamienBouchacot/damienbouchacot/README.md

  ▪️ Hi !
 I'm Camille Bouchacot and i'm french 👋

- ▪️  ✒️📚  I’m a author, poetess , and novelist , Soon my first two novels coming out in march !
+ ▪️  ✒️📚  I’m a author, and novelist , Soon my first two novels coming out in march !
 And my 3rd book in May !

  ▪️  ⌨️💻  I am also a web and web application developer|| The programming languages I use are : Html, Css, Javascript, and React.js